116 Fishery Sciences

 Admission to the PhD Program after Receiving an MS Degree from the School of Aquatic and Fishery Sciences

 Students who wish to continue study toward the doctoral degree after receiving a master's from the School must apply to the Graduate Program Coordinator by way of the Student Services Office; the application is considered by the Recruitment, Admissions, and Scholarship Committee and a recommendation is then sent to the director for concurrence or denial.
 Applications must be submitted by the sixth week of the quarter in which the master's degree is conferred.
-For more information, please refer to the SAFS website.
+For more information, refer to the SAFS website.

 Bypassing the Master's Degree